CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

 **Mode 2 — Manual Control:**
 Skip the wake word.
 Run each tool individually.
 Use the manual commands below.
 No AI.
 No automation.
-Full control.

 **Mode 3 — Terminal Only:**
 Skip X11 entirely.
 Run everything in Termux terminal.
 Lightweight.
 Fast.
-No GUI.
 Best for low battery or quick operations.

----

 ### HOW TO WAKE X11

-**Automatic — wake word (Mode 1):**
+**Automatic — wake word:**
 ```bash
 bunker
 ```
 Replace `bunker` with your personal wake word.

-**Manual — step by step (Mode 2):**
+**Manual — step by step:**
 ```bash
 termux-x11 :1 &
 DISPLAY=:1 xfce4-session &